Joanna Gaines: Early life

-Joanna Lee Stevens Gaines was born Joanna Lee Stevens on April 19, 1978, in Wichita, Kansas to Korean immigrant, Nan Stevens; and American of Lebanese–German heritage, Jerry Stevens.
+Joanna Lee Stevens Gaines was born Joanna Lee Stevens on April 19, 1978, in Wichita, Kansas to Nan Stevens, a Korean immigrant, and Jerry Stevens, of Lebanese–German heritage.
 Her parents met in Seoul, South Korea in 1969 when Jerry was stationed there with the United States Army.
 In 1990, when she was 12 years old, the family settled in Austin, Texas.
 During her junior year of high school, they relocated to Waco, Texas, where her father opened a franchise Firestone Tire store, Jerry Stevens Firestone.
 Joanna appeared in television commercials for the business.

-Gaines has said that throughout her childhood she was often the only Asian-American student at the schools she attended and experienced bullying.
+Gaines has said that throughout her childhood she was often the only Asian-American student at the schools she attended and experienced bullying and discrimination.
 After moving to Waco, she said her situation improved, and she was eventually named homecoming queen by fellow students.

-After graduating high school, Gaines attended Baylor University, where she earned a B.A. in Communication.
+After graduating from high school, Gaines attended Baylor University, where she earned a B.A. in Communication.
 She interned at Waco's KWTX television and KWBU radio stations and later spent a semester in New York City working as an intern on 48 Hours anchored by Dan Rather.
 She has said that during her studies she hoped to one day work as a broadcast journalist herself.
 She graduated from Baylor in 2001.